jefcooper/fem-art-gallery/README.md

 - Was previously using Github pages pointing to the root of my git repo.
 Migrated to using a Github action workflow and deploying from a 'dist' directory created in an explicit build step.
 - Refactored multiple css files (3 of them) to a Sass 7-1 architecture structure and include only one main.scss in both pages.
 - Changed from using leaflet from a CDN to installing leaflet as an npm dependency and packaging in my dist through vite.
+- font-display: swap to allow fonts to show using system fonts while page is still loading. google lighthouse.

 ### Github Actions Workflow